Nervosys/Botnix/docs/stdenv/stdenv.chapter.md

 [^footnote-stdenv-ignored-build-platform]: The build platform is ignored because it is a mere implementation detail of the package satisfying the dependency: As a general programming principle, dependencies are always *specified* as interfaces, not concrete implementation.
 [^footnote-stdenv-native-dependencies-in-path]: Currently, this means for native builds all dependencies are put on the `PATH`.
 But in the future that may not be the case for sake of matching cross: the platforms would be assumed to be unique for native and cross builds alike, so only the `depsBuild*` and `nativeBuildInputs` would be added to the `PATH`.
-[^footnote-stdenv-propagated-dependencies]: Nix itself already takes a package’s transitive dependencies into account, but this propagation ensures nixpkgs-specific infrastructure like [setup hooks](#ssec-setup-hooks) also are run as if it were a propagated dependency.
+[^footnote-stdenv-propagated-dependencies]: Nix itself already takes a package’s transitive dependencies into account, but this propagation ensures botpkgs-specific infrastructure like [setup hooks](#ssec-setup-hooks) also are run as if it were a propagated dependency.
 [^footnote-stdenv-find-inputs-location]: The `findInputs` function, currently residing in `pkgs/stdenv/generic/setup.sh`, implements the propagation logic.
 [^footnote-stdenv-sys-lib-search-path]: It clears the `sys_lib_*search_path` variables in the Libtool script to prevent Libtool from using libraries in `/usr/lib` and such.
 [^footnote-stdenv-build-time-guessing-impurity]: Eventually these will be passed building natively as well, to improve determinism: build-time guessing, as is done today, is a risk of impurity.